-The dwarf planet Pluto reaches opposition on the 16th of July and is therefore best positioned for observation.
-Pallas 9 (Asteroid 2) reaches opposition on the 15th of July and is located near the stars of Sagittarius.
+The dwarf planet Pluto reaches opposition on the 18th of July and is therefore well positioned for observation, although you need a large telescope to see it.
+It can be located near the stars of the constellation Sagittarius

 Four meteor showers are active in July.
 Of these, observing prospects are good for the July Phoenicids.
-The July Phoenicids meteor shower is active from the 10th July to the 16th July, peaking on the 13th.
+The July Phoenicids meteor shower is active from the 10th of July to the 16th of July, peaking on the 13th.
 To view the shower, find a dark spot and look near the constellation of Phoenix.
-The best time to view the July Phoenicids is from 23:00 PM low in the SE to 05:00 AM when they'll be in the nearly overhead towards the SE.
-The Southern delta Aquariids meteor shower is active from the 21st July to 29th August, peaking on the 29th July.
+The best time to view the July Phoenicids is from 23:00 PM low in the SE to 05:00 AM, when they'll be nearly overhead towards the SE.

+The Southern delta Aquariids meteor shower is active from the 21st of July to the 29th of August, peaking on the 29th of July.
 To view the Southern delta Aquariids, find a dark spot and look near the constellation of Aquarius for the Southern delta Aquariids radiant.
-The best time to view the Southern delta Aquariids is from around 21:30 PM in the east until dawn when they'll be in the NW.
-Unfortunately, the shower's peak night coincides with the Moon just past its full phase, assuring that the bright moonlight will interfere with all but its brightest meteors.
+The best time to view the Southern delta Aquariids is from around 21:30 PM in the east until dawn, when they'll be in the NW.

 The alpha Capricornids meteor shower is active from the 15th July to the 25th August peaking on the 30th July.
 To view the shower, look near the constellation of Capricornus for the alpha Capricornids radiant.
-The best time to view the alpha Capricornids is from around 20:00 PM in the east until 04:00 AM when they'll be in the west.
+The best time to view the alpha Capricornids is from around 20:00 PM in the east until 04:00 AM, when they'll be in the west.

-The Piscis Australids are active from the 19th July to the 17th August peaking on the 28th July.
+The Piscis Australids are active from the 19th of July to the 17th of August, peaking on the 28th July.
 They are best viewed between 21:30 PM (east) and 05:00 AM (west) looking towards the constellation of Piscis Austrinus (the Southern Fish, not to be confused with Pisces).